-James Wilson is one of the most outstanding Founding Fathers that few are familiar with.
-He not only signed the Declaration, but was also influential in the work of creating the United States Constitution.
-Moreover, President George Washington appointed Wilson to be a justice on the nation’s first Supreme Court.
+James Wilson is one of the most outstanding American Founding Fathers that few are familiar with.
+He not only signed the Declaration, but was also highly influential in the creation of the United States Constitution.
+Moreover, President George Washington appointed Wilson as a justice on the first bench of the US Supreme Court.

-After signing the Declaration of Independence, Wilson successfully defended 23 residents of Philadelphia from exile and property seizure following British withdrawal from Philadelphia.
-Not long after though, a drunken riot of Philadelphia radicals besieged his home, where he and 35 compatriots barricaded themselves, dubbing their stronghold, “Fort Wilson.”
-Local Continental Army units broke up the riot, and extricated Wilson and company.
+Not long after however, a drunken riot of Philadelphia radicals besieged Wilson’s home, where he and 35 compatriots barricaded themselves, dubbing their stronghold, “Fort Wilson.”
+Local Continental Army units broke up the riot, extricating Wilson and company.

 Trained as a surveyor, Abraham Clark switched to law, teaching himself while still working as a surveyor.
 Once he went into practice, Clark was well known for defending cases of the poor who otherwise could not afford council.